imdeepmind/imdeepmind.github.io/docs/databases/database-systems/index-organized-storage.md

 - In an index-organized table, rows are stored in a sorted order based on a primary key or index, effectively combining data storage and indexing into a single structure.
 - This setup allows the database to access rows using the primary key directly without needing an additional lookup from an index to the actual data location.

+### Quick Example

+In a clustered index (index-organized) table, the leaf nodes of the primary key's B-tree contain the full row.
+A non-clustered secondary index stores the secondary key and a pointer (the primary key) to the clustered index leaf where the row is stored.
+This lets the DBMS quickly fetch the row by first using the secondary index to find the primary key then looking up that primary key in the clustered index (which already stores the row data).

 ## Primary Key-Based Organization

 - The primary key is the primary means of organizing and accessing data in index-organized storage.
 - Rows are stored in a B-tree index structure, sorted by the primary key, enabling fast retrieval based on the primary key value.

+### Clustered vs Heap+Index

+- Clustered/Index-Organized: The data is stored in-order in the index (the primary key's B-tree leaf nodes).
+Good for PK lookups and range scans.
+- Heap + Secondary Index: Data is in a heap data structure (unordered) and indexes store pointers to rows (RID or physical location).
+Secondary index lookups require an extra fetch.

+Where a database supports both, like InnoDB, the clustered index gives faster PK lookups, whereas secondary indexes store the PK instead of the physical row pointer.

 ## Storage and Retrieval Efficiency